sunspla-sh/network-notes/07-ip-addressing.md

             - Assigns IPV4 link-local addresses to clients

             - Resolves computer names to IP addresses without DNS by using mDNS (multicast domain name service)

+            - Performs service discovery on a network

+                - For example, ZeroConf can find printers, scanners, and shared file systems

+        - There are often different implementations of ZeroConf with different names depending on the product line.
+Some will be listed below in the following format:

+                PRODUCT LINE

+                    ZEROCONF IMPLEMENTATION NAME

+            - Apple

+                - Bonjour

+            - Windows

+                - Link-Local Multicast Name Resolution (LLMNR)

+            - Linux

+                - SystemD (System Daemon Service)

+                    - Specifically, the **systemd-resolved** background service within SystemD